Jdf2023/julia2rust/README.md

 This accepts a Julia file (currently) as input and outputs Rust file of the same name on the same directory as the input Julia file.

-There must be exactly one `main` Julia function which will be translated to `main` function in the generated rust file which serves as the entry point of every Rust program.
+There must be exactly one `main` Julia function which will be translated to `main` function in the generated Rust file which serves as the entry point of every Rust program.

 Note that this does not currently work with `cargo`.

 #### Install

-###### Download
+##### Download
     git clone https://github.com/Jdf2023/julia2rust/tree/main

 ##### Go inside the directory